TYPESAFE-RUSTY/contribute-to-this-repo/README.md

 ---
 ### Acknowledgements

 This project is heavily inspired by [Skynapse/Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project).
-I created this separate repository to avoid overwhelming the maintainers of the original project with numerous pull requests.
+I created this separate repository to avoid overwhelming the maintainers of the original project with numerous pull requests (which never came 😅).

 ### License